ayelrod/Social-Media-to-Inform-Family-Caregiving-Research/README.md

 # Leveraging Social Media Data to Inform Family Caregiving Research

+## About
+In recent years, social media has grown exponentially in its use for health-related purposes and, in turn, has become an untapped data source for health research.
+Social media data offer the potential to observe and generate valuable insight into patients and caregivers’ concerns and priorities, for no or low cost compared to traditional community-engagement methods such as interviews and focus groups.
+We intend to create a public data repository from family caregiver online discussion forums to enhance the ability to inform and design family caregiving research.
+The data will be collected by web-scraping posts and replies from two online forums (AlzConnected and ALSForums) and storing it in a database.
+This will be followed by machine learning and natural language processing to perform sentiment analysis on the text as well as topic modeling.
+We will also scrape data about the forum users so that future research can explore user-specific research questions.
+After conducting sentiment analysis, we will use the data to answer various research questions regarding the unmet needs of caregivers, the health of caregivers, and the effects of the pandemic.
+The data we collect will be adaptable and made public to create opportunities for collaboration in answering future research questions.

 ## Install and Run
 ### Requirements
 These packages need to be installed before running the web scrapers: